-Cape Town International Jazz Festival postponed indefinitely
+[UPDATE] CT Jazz Fest will definitely happen at later stage, says Billy Domingo

+The festival's director, Billy Domingo, says the event could possibly be rescheduled for later this year depending on when the Covid-19 pandemic will peak.

+On Friday, the festival postponed the event for the foreseeable future as the world grapples with Covid-19.

-The organisers broke the news on Twitter on Friday afternoon, saying the decision was taken as a precautionary public health measure.
+In a tweet, organisers said the decision was taken as a precautionary public health measure.

-Organisers had initially made plans to go ahead with the festival despite coronavirus fears.
+Domingo says his team had to prioritise the health and safety of patrons, performing artists and service providers.

+The international event, which sees about 40,000 attendees each year, was scheduled to take place on 27 and 28 March.

-The international event has been a major drawcard on South Africa's social calendar for years.
+It has been a major drawcard on South Africa's social calendar for years.

+While Domingo remains adamant that the festival will be rescheduled, he says ticket holders can get their refunds from Computicket.

+Everybody has to take this seriously.
+This is not taken lightly...
+We're bringing artists in from around the world.Billy Domingo, Festival Director - Cape Town International Jazz Festival

 ANNOUNCEMENT 1/3: In light of growing concerns around the spread of Coronavirus, the Cape Town International Jazz Festival management regrets to inform the public that this year’s event has been postponed for the foreseeable future as a public health precautionary measure.— CAPE TOWN JAZZ FEST (@CTJazzFest) March 13, 2020